redhat-developer/design-manual/pages/assemblies/katacodas.md

 title: Katacodas
 active_nav: Assemblies
 permalink: /assemblies/katacodas
+status: released
 intro_paragraph: This assembly features both katacoda courses and lessons in a card format.
 Each is referenced through the katacoda node.
 A title can be added above the collection.
 featured_image: ""
 ---
 **Available in these types of content**